AriFordsham/GHCWiki/type-functions.md

 ## Specification and Restrictions

 Refinement of the specification in the *Beyond Associated Types* paper.
 (I'll actually link this paper here once it is a bit more coherent.)
+Some [examples are on an extra page](type-functions-examples).

 - Kind signatures of indexed data types have the form